 The disclosure scheme requires candidates, Senate groups, political parties, Members of the House of Representatives, Senators, significant third parties, associated entities, third parties and donors to lodge financial disclosure returns with the Australian Electoral Commission (AEC).
-The disclosure returns are published on the AEC website.
+Information from the disclosure returns is published on the AEC website.